ericzji/f5-agility-lab-puppet/docs/class1/module5/lab1.rst

 Task – Create new resource (wrapper)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Defined resource types (also called defined types or defines) are blocks of Puppet code that can be evaluated multiple times with different parameters.
+Once defined, they act like a new resource type: you can cause the block to be evaluated by declaring a resource of that new resource type.

-Next, we create a new wrapper resource *bigip_vip*, which is to tie multiple resources together: f5_node, f5_pool, f5_virtualserver.
+By using Defined resource types, we can create a new wrapper resource *bigip_vip*, which is to tie multiple resources together: f5_node, f5_pool, f5_virtualserver.
 It provides a new puppet resource for VIP service while abstracting all the underlying BIG-IP objects.

 ..
 Code::